 Depaul Housing Services is constituted under a Memorandum and Articles of Association dated 7 June 2013.
-The Board adopted the National Housing Federation's Code of Governance (2020) and the National Housing Federation's Code of Conduct 2020, most recently in May 2022.
+The Board re-adopted the National Housing Federation's Code of Governance (2020) in May 2022 and the National Housing Federation's Code of Conduct 2020 in December 2022.

 Following an extensive review of the Code of Governance (2020) undertaken in 2021, a stringent action plan has been developed to achieve full compliance and to drive up standards and quality in Governance overall.
 Progress against areas of improvement identified in the action plan is being monitored at the highest level and at Board meetings.
-Areas where compliance has been achieved are managed and reviewed on an ongoing basis via a series of spotchecks, supported by an Annual Governance Schedule.
+Areas where compliance has been achieved are managed and reviewed on an ongoing basis via a series of spot checks and compliance checklists, supported by an Annual Governance Schedule.